 Freeride Montpelier promotes bicycling by providing affordable used bikes and community-wide access to the tools, skills and information necessary for bike maintenance and safe riding.
-Freeride is completely volunteer-run and all of our profits are reinvested in our mission.
+Freeride is largely volunteer-run and all of our profits are reinvested in our mission.
 Everyone is welcome to join us in fixing bikes – a bike for one’s self, bikes for the community, or an experiment with anything else – and we strive to make the shop as comfortable as possible for a diversity of people and a variety of skill levels.

 Shop Time by Suggested Donation

-Freeride Montpelier is a collectively-run, volunteer organization promoting bicycling in Montpelier and surrounding communities.
+Freeride Montpelier is a collectively-run, largely volunteer organization promoting bicycling in Montpelier and surrounding communities.
 We provide education, information and tools for maintaining and riding bicycles, regardless of individuals’ economic situation.
 Any and all profit made by Freeride is reinvested in our mission.

 Statement of Values